 MORE ABOUT BRAD FELD

-Brad began his journey in tech and venture capital in the ‘80s and has since become a respected and influential figure in the industry.
+Brad Feld began his journey in technology and venture capital in the 1980s and has grown into a highly respected and influential figure in the startup and investment ecosystem.

-He is a nationally-recognized speaker on the topics of venture capital investing and entrepreneurship.
+He is a nationally recognized speaker on topics such as venture capital investing, entrepreneurship, and startup growth.

-Some of his notable investments include Fitbit, Zynga, and MakerBot.
+Feld has made notable investments in high-profile companies including Fitbit, Zynga, and MakerBot.

-He has authored more than a dozen books and regularly shares his insights in the Feld Thoughts blog.
+He is the author of more than a dozen books and regularly shares insights on his Feld Thoughts blog, offering guidance for entrepreneurs, investors, and tech innovators.

-He is also an art collector and long-distance runner.
-He has completed 28 marathons as part of his mission to finish a marathon in each of the 50 states.
+Beyond his professional work, Brad is an avid art collector and long-distance runner, having completed 28 marathons with a personal mission to finish a marathon in each of the 50 U.S. states.

 EARLY CAREER

-Prior to co-founding Foundry Group, Brad co-founded Mobius Venture Capital and, prior to that, founded Intensity Ventures, a company that helped launch and operate software companies.
+Before co-founding Foundry Group, Brad co-founded Mobius Venture Capital and Intensity Ventures, a company that launched and operated software startups.

-He co-founded Feld Technologies and had grown it into one of Boston's leading software consulting firms prior to its acquisition.
+Earlier in his career, Brad co-founded Feld Technologies, growing it into one of Boston’s leading software consulting firms before its acquisition.